thesysdev/genui-widget/README.md

 # Generative UI Widget

 An embeddable chat widget that lets your AI chatbots render rich, interactive UI like buttons, forms, charts, cards and more instead of plain text.
-Works out of the box with LangGraph/LangChain, n8n, and custom webhooks.
+Works out of the box with LangGraph/LangChain and n8n.

 [![Built with Thesys](https://thesys.dev/built-with-thesys-badge.svg)](https://thesys.dev)